 Remember Slender Man?
-Of course you do, because he's the soul-destroyingly terrifying meme that made grown men have to leave the hall light on in case they need to pee in the night.
+Of course you do, because he's the soul distressingly terrifying meme that made grown men have to leave the hall light on in case they needed to pee in the middle of the night.

-Now Slender Man is getting his own film, with production set to start later on this year.
-According to reports, rights to the horrible creature have been obtained by production companies Screen Gems and Mythology Entertainment, with the film being readied for a 2017 release.
+Now Slender Man is getting his own film, with production set to start later this year.
+Production companies Screen Gems and Mythology Entertainment have reportedly obtained the rights to the horrible creature and a film is being readied for a 2017, Yahoo reports.

-Mythology have also acquired the rights for all platforms including motion picture, television, video games, publishing, and more, meaning SM could be destroyed through total capitalist overkill, as many franchises are.
+Mythology has acquired the rights across all platforms including film, television, video games, publishing, and more, meaning Slender Man could be destroyed through total capitalist overkill, as many franchises are.
 The film's lead writer is David Birke, who wrote the script for the uninspiring 13 Sins, which was pretty much Saw without the psychological excellence and torture scenes.

 Hopefully, the true horror of Slender Man will shine through.
 Or not, whichever way you feel about it.